Astralsound - P.A. Systems and Equipment for Sale or Hire

 Do you need one?

-If your mixer has one or more sweepable midrange controls, a parametric EQ is something of an indulgence.
-However, you might reconsider the importance of using one if you frequently experience problems with feedback (either on your system or monitor system as a whole, or on individual instruments).
+If your mixer has one or more sweepable midrange controls, a parametric EQ is something of an indulgence, and if you have a modern digital mixer it probably includes fully parametric EQ on all channels anyway.
+However, you might reconsider the importance of getting one if you frequently experience problems with feedback (either on your front-of-house or monitor system as a whole, or on individual instruments).

 Many system controllers include programmable parametric EQ functions, allowing a system's overall frequency response to be tailored to specific loudspeaker combinations.